Fort Lauderdale Uber Accident Attorney

 If you sustained serious injuries in an Uber accident, you need to focus on your mental and physical recovery; let an experienced Fort Lauderdale Uber accident lawyer handle your legal claim.
 From our Fort Lauderdale office, the legal team at The Levin Firm Personal Injury Lawyers is ready to pursue compensation for you.
 Contact us today for a free consultation, during which you can discuss the details of your Uber accident, ask questions about your legal options, and determine your eligibility to file a claim.

-We don’t actually know how many Uber accidents take place, because the company doesn’t release that data and the government doesn’t collect it.
+We don’t actually know how many Uber accidents happen because the company doesn’t release that data and the government doesn’t collect it.
 We do know that the rise of Uber hasn’t meant a decrease in car accidents.
 Uber seems to have added to the number of cars on the road, not reduced it, and that volume of traffic brings with it more accidents.

 Data from the Pew Research Center indicates that the number of people in the United States using the services of a transportation network company has more than doubled in recent years.